NailAmber/Docker_lab/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/NailAmber/Docker_lab)](https://github.com/NailAmber/Docker_lab)
 [![Language](https://img.shields.io/badge/lang-Python%20%2B%20Docker-blue)]()

-A compact, well-documented Docker + Python lab: a minimal Python application packaged with Docker to demonstrate containerization best-practices, reproducible builds, testing, and a clean developer workflow.
+A compact Docker + Python lab: a minimal Flask application packaged with Docker to demonstrate containerization best-practices, reproducible builds, testing, linting and a simple CI image-scan pipeline.

 ---

 ## Project summary

 This repository contains:
-- A small Python application (service or script).
+- A small Flask application (app.py) with a health endpoint.
-- A Dockerfile to build a reproducible image.
+- A two-stage Dockerfile that builds wheels in a builder stage and installs them into a slim runtime image.
-- Tests (pytest-compatible) and a simple dev workflow.
+- Tests (pytest) and a development requirements file.
+- A CI workflow (github_workflows_ci.yml) that runs tests, lint and scans the built image with Trivy.

 ---

 ## Quick facts

 - Language: Python (3.13 in the Dockerfile)
-- Container image: built with a two-stage image that builds wheels then installs them into a slim runtime
+- Container image: two-stage build (builder -> runtime), wheels pre-built in the builder
-- Recommended ports: 8000 (common default)
+- Exposed port: 8000
+- CI: GitHub Actions workflow included (github_workflows_ci.yml)

 ---